-Recognizing the difficulties young teachers faced when jumping to a leadership role, KIPP created support materials designed to ease the transition (see the exhibit on the next page "Support for Leadership Transitions at KIPP").
+Recognizing the difficulties young teachers faced when jumping to a leadership role, KIPP created support materials designed to ease the transition (see exhibit "Support for Leadership Transitions at KIPP").
 The materials explained the competencies that new principals and other school leaders needed to cultivate and advised them on structuring their time for maximum effectiveness.
-Perhaps most important, the support materials helped new leaders with the shifts in perspective and time that their new roles required-for example, from focusing on a single class's academic performance and behavior to attaining schoolwide results, or from focusing on developing their students' abilities to developing the abilities of their fellow teachers.
+Perhaps most important, the support materials helped new leaders with the shifts in perspective and time that their new roles required - for example, from focusing on a single class's academic performance and behavior to attaining school-wide results, or from focusing on developing their students' abilities to developing the abilities of their fellow teachers.
 By emphasizing talent development from the outset, KIPP is sowing the seeds of a leadership culture.